-This means that you will have the full set of obligations under the NRLS (such as registering with HMRC, accounting quarterly for the tax, sending annual returns and providing certificates to the landlord, etc.).
+This means that you will have the full set of obligations under the NRLS, such as registering with HMRC, accounting quarterly for the tax, sending annual returns and providing certificates to the landlord and so on.

-You will be required to send quarterly returns (on form NRLQ) with the quarterly payments (unless no tax is due and no notice is received to complete one).
+You will be required to send quarterly returns (on form NRLQ) with the quarterly payments (unless no tax is due and no notice is received to complete a return).

-Letting agents have some additional requirements under the NRLS compared with tenants, namely:
+Letting agents have some additional requirements under the NRLS compared with tenants, such as: